 As you may have figured out my now (from my earlier post), I don’t particularly like the idea behind “Invictus.”
 I finally saw it and had to prevent myself from walking out of the theater a few times for its historical inaccuracies, banal “rainbow” politics, and reducing South Africa’s political transition to being dependent on an outcome of a rugby march.
 Not surprisingly, most mainstream critics love the film in which Matt Damon saves South Africa and gets whites absolved for Apartheid by winning a rugby match.
 There are exceptions though among the critics.
-Like Ella Taylor in “The Village Voice.”
+Especially Ella Taylor in “The Village Voice.”

 Here are some excerpts: